How to Choose The Best Brands For Your Capsule Wardrobe

 Either reach out to them (if they are someone you can directly contact) or visit their social media channels and see if they promote any brands in particular.
 Gather the names and add them to your consideration list.

-I could go on and on about vetting brands but I want this exercise to be an easy and pleasant experience for you.
+We could go on and on about vetting brands but we want this exercise to be an easy and pleasant experience for you.
 Using only the steps above, you can generate a list of between 15-20 brands that work great.